 You will know what exactly users are looking for on your website.
 It helps you to improve your content marketing strategies.

-Here are the three most critical area for in-search usability.
+Here are the three most critical areas for in-search usability.

 The appearance of your search box should be intuitively recognized.
-If users don’t know where to search, you are losing the conversion chances.
-Like most of the websites, you should place it at the top-left corner on every page.
+If users don’t know where to search, you are losing conversion chances.
+Like in most websites, you should place it at the top-left corner on every page.

-Also, the icon that can go with the box is ONLY the simple design of magnifying glass.
+Also, the icon that can go with the box is ONLY a simple design of magnifying glass.

-The in-search should pick up synonym in the search query and use auto-suggest.
+The in-search should pick up synonyms in the search query and use auto-suggest.

-You can also show snippets and image previews in the result pages.
-It will give users more options to browse and reach their most relevant contents.
+You can also show snippets and image previews on the result pages.
+It will give users more options to browse and reach their most relevant content.

 The search results should be concise and straightforward.